 I write about anxiety, intimacy and absurdity, in both fiction and nonfiction.
-I have a particular interest in the body, and the ways in which it escapes our control.

 My debut novel, The Water Takes, is out in April 2026 with Summit Australia.